 In China, the fruit is displayed for good luck.
 In Japan, Buddha's hand is a popular New Year's gift as a token of good fortune.

 How to Use Buddha's Hand

-To use Buddha's hand: break off a "finger" from the hand and grate or peel the bright lemon exterior.
+To use Buddha's hand, break off a "finger" from the hand, and grate or peel the bright lemon exterior.
 As with all citrus peel, you only want the brightly colored part, not the bitter white pith beneath.

+Use the resulting shredded zest in baked goods, salad dressings, drinks, marinades, or any dish or recipe that calls for lemon zest or orange zest.
 Note that its aroma is quite intense.
 Lovely and floral, but concentrated and intense.
 A little goes a long way in any dish.

-Buddha's Hand for Display
+Buddha's Hand Recipes

 You can use the zest or peel of Buddha's hand citron just like you'd use the zest or peel of other citrus fruits, including for making desserts, drinks, candies, and sauces.
 Simply replace some or all of the lemons in the recipe with Buddha's hand.

 Buddha's hand is available at Asian markets, as well as specialty food stores like Whole Foods and conventional supermarkets, during the late fall and winter months.
 Choose ones with firm, bright peels that have a detectable floral-lemon scent.
 Avoid any fruit with soft spots or limp fingers.

 Since there are both "open-fingered" and "close-fingered" varieties, this advice only applies some of the time, but most of the Buddha's hand sold in the U.S. are the "open-fingered" type and so should have fingers that are clearly separated and curling away from each other, since that's what they do when the fruit is ripe.

 Buddha's hand can be stored at room temperature for around a week, or in the refrigerator for up to a month.